riceu69/riceu69/README.md

-<h2 align="left">Hi 👋!
-My name is Rishabh Raj and I'm a chill Data Science student at IIT Mandi.</h2>
+<h2 align="left">Hi!
+My name is Rishabh Raj and I'm a Data Science student at IIT Mandi.</h2>

 ---

 ###  About Me

--  Exploring data science, machine learning, and artificial intelligence .
+-  I love data science and cool stuff related to new tech.
 -  Love building practical projects and solving real-world problems.
--  Always learning new tech and improving my skills.
+-  Always learning new tech and improving my skills, or just sleeping for hours.
 -  Runs on caffeine and curiosity.
+-  I like MaThEmAtIcS, do you??

 ---